Brentuximab Vedotin and Combination Chemotherapy in Treating Children and Young Adults with Stage IIB or Stage IIIB-IVB Hodgkin Lymphoma

 ARM II (Bv-AVEPC): Patients receive brentuximab vedotin IV over 30 minutes on day 1.
-Patients also receive doxorubicin hydrochloride, etoposide, prednisone, and cyclophosphamide as in Arm I and vincristine sulfate IV over 1 minute on day 8.
+Patients also receive doxorubicin hydrochloride, etoposide, prednisone or methylprednisolone, and cyclophosphamide as in Arm I and vincristine sulfate IV over 1 minute on day 8.

-In both arms, treatment repeats every 21 days for 5 courses in the absence of disease progression or unacceptable toxicity.
+In both arms, treatment repeats every 21 days for 5 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 3, 6, 9, 12, 18, 24, 30, 36, and 48 months.